Mathematics-Monster.com

 Multiplying Letters to Make Terms

 A term is a collection of letters and numbers multiplied together.
 In the examples above, the letter a has been multiplied with a number, the letter b and itself to make terms.
 These multiplications can all be combined to make a more complicated term: a times 2 times b times a equals 2 a squared b We just write the letters and numbers next to each other.
 If a letter is multiplied by itself, write an exponent by that letter to show how many times the letter has been multiplied by itself.
-Terms can then be multiplied together. how to multiply terms
+Terms can then be multiplied together.
+Learn more about multiplying terms

 Lesson Slides